JeremyBankes/Datum/README.md

 # Datum
 A simple 2D zen maze game written in 2 weeks for my Programming 12 class.

-Thank you to [delorie](http://www.delorie.com/game-room/mazes/genmaze.cgi) for providing the algorithm for generated the mazes and to [lukePeavey](https://github.com/lukePeavey/quotable) for his wonderful quote API.
+Thank you to [delorie](http://www.delorie.com/game-room/mazes/genmaze.cgi) for providing the algorithm for generating the mazes and to [lukePeavey](https://github.com/lukePeavey/quotable) for his wonderful quote API.

 ![cover image][cover]